 Hi!
 I'm a B2B product manager for Bay Area startups.
-That means I help people enjoy work by replacing paper, email, Excel, and/or someone else's crappy software with mobile & web tech that automates boring stuff, simplifies hard stuff, and makes impossible stuff possible.
+I help people enjoy work by replacing paper, email, Excel, and/or someone else's crappy software with mobile & web tech that automates boring stuff, simplifies hard stuff, and makes impossible stuff possible.
 I make power tools for minds.

 I'm focusing my search on what I know best: developer tools/APIs (the next Algolia or Vercel) or tech that manages physical stuff (the next Flexport or PlanGrid).